< Programs for Teens

-The Jewish Community Foundation San Diego is excited to welcome the eighth cohort of the Jewish Teen Foundation (JTF) for the 2021-2022 school year.
+The Jewish Community Foundation San Diego is excited to welcome the ninth cohort of the Jewish Teen Foundation (JTF) for the 2022-2023 school year.
 JTF attracts a diverse group of Jewish high school teens from San Diego County who are committed to making a difference in their community through tzedakah.

 For More Information on Jewish Teen Foundation

 Teens have real responsibility to decide which organizations receive grants, likely totaling over $20,000 each year.

 JTF teens participate in a team building day and then work in cohorts throughout the program to learn how to think philanthropically and maximize their impact – all while building new relationships and having great social opportunities.